ppgorecki/SuperNet/README.md

 ## Hill Climbing (HC) heuristic for DC cost (only) by using BB and/or ODT-naive

- - `--HC`: run hill climbing heuristic for each initial network using cost function and print optimal cost, all optimal networks are written in odt.log file; summary stats are saved to odt.dat;
+ - `--HC`: run hill climbing heuristic for each initial network using cost function and print optimal cost, all optimal networks are written in odt.log file (default) or in odt.tre (if --saveextnewick is set); summary stats are saved to odt.dat;
  - ` --hcnnimove`: use NNI instead of TailMoves
  - ` --hcpstats`: print stats after locating optimal networks after each HC runs
  - ` --hcpstatsext`: print extended stats after each HC run